Evla03/python-games/README.md

 #### Games:
 - Minesweeper
-- Random Game 1 (I don't know else what I could've called it)
+- Random Game 1 (I don't know else what I could've called it), acctually pretty fun to play.
+Read _info.md for more info.